-This training module, which is made up of three lessons, provides an introduction to the key roles and responsibilities that North Carolina local boards of health are charged with.
+This training module provides an introduction to the key roles and responsibilities that North Carolina local boards of health are charged with.

-The recommended prerequisite for all new public health governing board members, the recommended prerequisite to this training is Introduction to Public Health in North Carolina.
+For all new public health governing board members, the recommended prerequisite to this training is Introduction to Public Health in North Carolina.
 Other trainings for boards of health are available on the page Boards of Health Training Offerings.

 This training meets N.C.
 Local Health Department Accreditation requirements for orientation training for new board of health members and is suitable for local boards of health as well as county commissioners and consolidated human service agencies who have local public health governing authority.

-- Evaluation (Note: You must complete and submit the post-training evaluation after completing all the lessons in order to receive a certificate of completion.
+Note: You must complete and submit the post-training evaluation after completing all the lessons in order to receive a certificate of completion.
 Google Chrome should NOT be used to complete the evaluation due to issues with certificate downloads.

 Introduction and Overview

 The training overview outlines the overall goal and the learning objectives for the training.
 It also defines some relevant terminology.

 Lesson 1: Public Health Milestones, Current Challenges and the Core Functions